Who Is Robert Vicosa, The Ex-Baltimore County Cop Accused Of Kidnapping His Daughters?

 BALTIMORE (WJZ) — A search is underway in Pennsylvania for Robert Vicosa, an ex-Baltimore County police officer accused of attacking his estranged wife and kidnapping the couple’s daughters from the family’s York-area home.

 Vicosa allegedly assaulted his wife Sunday at the Windsor Township residence and took her captive for at least 24 hours, according to York Area Regional Police.
-Police said the former police officer kidnapped his daughters, ages 6 and 7, and has been on the run ever since.READ MORE: Unseasonably Warm Thursday Afternoon Followed By Clouds, Evening Rain
+Police said the former police officer kidnapped his daughters, ages 6 and 7, and has been on the run ever since.READ MORE: COVID-19 In Maryland: State Surpasses 9 Million Vaccines Administered

 Investigators are looking for Vicosa and the two children.
 Police said the trio may be in the company of Tia Bynum, a friend and former coworker of Vicosa’s with the Baltimore County Police Department.
 The agency said Wednesday that Bynum has been suspended.